-WHO honors Henrietta Lacks, a Black American whose cells, taken without consent, were used in vaccine research
+WHO honors Henrietta Lacks, a Black American whose cells were taken without consent and used in vaccine research

 Last week, a life-size bronze statue of Lacks was unveiled in England in the presence of her children and grandchildren, commissioned by the University of Bristol, in a separate event to honor her during Black History Month.

-The Lacks family last year marked the 100th anniversary of Henrietta Lacks’s birth in Virginia.
-Her “immortal cells” have also been the subject of a best-selling novel, an HBO drama featuring Oprah Winfrey and family feuds over guardianship of the cells.
+Last year, the Lacks family marked the 100th anniversary of Henrietta Lacks’s birth in Virginia.
+Her “immortal cells” have also been the subject of a best-selling book, an HBO drama featuring Oprah Winfrey and family feuds over guardianship of the cells.

 Earlier this month, her descendants filed a lawsuit in federal court in Baltimore against a pharmaceutical company, alleging it had profited from Lacks’s cells without approval from or payment to her family members.
 The lawsuit also seeks the intellectual property related to the cells.

-The family is working with Ben Crump, a civil rights attorney known for representing the families of Trayvon Martin and George Floyd, and have spoken of the “racially unjust medical system” that led to the use of her cells without her permission.
+The family is working with Ben Crump, a civil rights attorney known for representing the families of Trayvon Martin and George Floyd, and has spoken of the “racially unjust medical system” that led to the use of her cells without her permission.

 There has been a history of medical racism in the United States, most notably the Tuskegee study that lasted from 1932 until 1972.
 The U.S. Public Health Service worked with the Tuskegee Institute in Alabama in the study to track the progression of untreated syphilis in poor Black men — withholding effective treatments for the disease even after they became available.

 During the coronavirus pandemic, Black Americans have been among the hardest hit by covid-19.
-Black people in the United States are twice as likely to die and almost three times more likely to be hospitalized with covid compared to White non-Hispanic people, according to the Centers for Diseases Control and Prevention.
-Yet, suspicion of the coronavirus vaccines by some segments of the Black population has been tied to a widespread lack of trust in a medical system that has historically dehumanized many.
+Black people in the United States are twice as likely to die and almost three times more likely to be hospitalized with covid compared with White non-Hispanic people, according to the Centers for Disease Control and Prevention.
+Yet suspicion of the coronavirus vaccines by some segments of the Black population has been tied to a widespread lack of trust in a medical system that has historically dehumanized many.

-Johns Hopkins has said that it “has never sold or profited from the discovery or distribution of HeLa cells and does not own the rights to the HeLa cell line.”
+Johns Hopkins Medicine has said that it “has never sold or profited from the discovery or distribution of HeLa cells and does not own the rights to the HeLa cell line.”
 It also said that at the time, there was no established protocol for informing patients or getting consent for research based on specimens, but that today it maintains a “strict patient consent processes.”

-It has also worked with members of the Lacks family on projects over the years including scholarships and symposiums, and it said it plans to name a building on its Baltimore campus after Lacks.
+It has also worked with members of the Lacks family on projects over the years, including scholarships and symposiums, and said it has plans to name a building on Johns Hopkins University’s East Baltimore campus after Lacks.